Troublesome Topic: THE THEORY OF THE COUNCIL OF THE GODS EXPLAINED

 The theory goes that the God of creation does not act alone; He is the most powerful God among many gods and He presides over the council of the gods.
 The others also have power and influence, and the Creator God relies on His council when He makes big decisions, such as the giving of the Law to Isreal.

-Satan was part of the council of God at least up through the time of Job, and probably still is.
-On page 91 Heiser says that the Serpent was cast out of the council of the gods and to the earth – but Heiser differentiates between Satan and the Serpent.
+It is also supposed that Satan was part of the council of God at least up through the time of Job, and probably still is.
+On page 91 Heiser wrote that the Serpent was cast out of the council of the gods and to the earth – but Heiser differentiated between Satan and the Serpent.

-Page 273 is one example among several that implies that God cannot do anything without taking it to the council.
-One of the ways Heiser “knows” the council of the gods is in session is that someone was being commissioned or called to a special task for God.
-On page 273 John the Baptist is the one being commissioned.
-Heiser assumes that any time someone is called or commissioned for a task, the council must be involved.
-This makes YHVH look weak and indecisive.
-He is anything but weak, and He know exactly what He wants to do and how.
+Page 273 of The Unseen Realm is one example among several that implies that God cannot do anything without taking it to the council.
+One of the ways Heiser “knew” the council of the gods was in session was that someone was being commissioned or called to a special task for God.
+On page 273 John the Baptist was the one being commissioned.
+Heiser assumed that any time someone was called or commissioned for a task, the council was involved.
+This makes YHVH look weak, indecisive, in need of help.

 For the next lesson go to WAS ISRAEL MONOTHEISTIC OR NOT?